Seeking Quiet or Alone Time as a Highly Sensitive Person

 I am a peacenik, and I have never much liked arguing or having to "defend my truth" at every turn.

 As I have aged, I have come to realize that we can-- ultimately-- only process the experience of others through their lenses of perception.
+Sure, we can empathize, but it's still not the same as actually having the experience.

 Someone might insist that I suffer from Social Anxiety, because in their experience that's the only frame of reference that makes sense, in terms of describing what they observe when I state my preference for not attending parties, crowded events, going to malls and whatever.